13Jo/Behind-The-Glass/README.md

 # Behind The Glass

-All the files needed for the Behind The Glass website is included in this repository.
+All the files needed for the Behind The Glass website are included in this repository.

 Copy the following files and folders, including all of their content, to your server once it has been acquired: